 A person can learn to manage the symptoms of an eating disorder, while addressing the nature of cocaine addiction, in the early stages of treatment.
 Exploring the connections between the two, and the reasons behind them can also be helpful in maintaining long-term sobriety.

 Specialized treatment facilities exist that treat both eating disorders and cocaine addiction.
-We can help you find the right treatment for you or your loved one, contact our representatives today.
+We can help you find the right cocaine addiction treatment for you or your loved one, contact our representatives today.